 - 1.4 Eight responses were received to the Workgroup Consultation - 1.5 The Workgroup met on 6 October 2016 to review the Workgroup Consultation responses and voted on the Original Proposal and the eight Workgroup Alternative CUSC Modifications. - 1.6 Six Workgroup members voted and overall, WACM1, WACM2, WACM3 and WACM6 had one vote each as better facilitating the applicable CUSC objectives.
-WACM5 received two votes as better facilitating the applicable CUSC objectives. - 1.7 An electronic version of this document and all other CMP266 related documentation can be found on the National Grid website via the following link:
+WACM5 received two votes as better facilitating the applicable CUSC objectives. - 1.7 The Workgroup reported back to the Panel at the CUSC Panel meeting on 28 October 2016.
+The Panel decided that this Modification Report should proceed to Code Administrator Consultation for 15 Working Days. - 1.8 This Code Administration Consultation Report has been prepared in accordance with the terms of the CUSC.
+An electronic version of this document and all other CMP266 related documentation can be found on the National Grid website via the following link:

-http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP266/
+http://www2.nationalgrid.com/UK/Industry-information/Electricitycodes/CUSC/Modifications/CMP266/